Kernow Maternity & Neonatal Voices Partnership

 Project case study

-15 Steps to good maternity and neonatal services in at the Royal Cornwall Hospital: An evaluation report from KMNVP
+15 Steps to good maternity and neonatal services at Royal Cornwall Hospital

-In October 2023, KMNVP visited the Royal Cornwal Hospital and used NHS England’s 15 Steps checklist to reflect on whether the maternity and neonatal settings and staff were:
+In October 2023, Kernow MNVP visited the Royal Cornwall Hospital and used NHS England’s 15 Steps checklist to reflect on whether the maternity and neonatal settings and staff were:

-The visiting group included staff and volunteers from KMNVP and Healthwatch Cornwall, service users and midwives.
+The visiting group included staff and volunteers from Kernow MNVP and Healthwatch Cornwall, service users and midwives.
 During the day they observed: Wheal Fortune, Neonatal Unit, Truro Birth Centre, Wheal Rose, Day Assessment Unit and the Delivery Suite.

-Our report presents the group’s findings, highlighting what we liked and what we felt could be improved.
-It includes recommendations for change and reflects on progress made since our previous visits and recommendations.
+Their report presents the group’s findings, highlighting what they liked and what they felt could be improved.
+It includes recommendations for change and reflects on progress made since their previous visits and recommendations.

-We have shared the report with the Local Maternity and Neonatal System and the hospital leadership team.
-We will monitor progress made by the Royal Cornwall Hospitals NHS Trust and repeat the 15 Steps visit in 2024.
+Kernow MNVP has shared the report with the Local Maternity and Neonatal System (LMNS) and the hospital leadership team.
+They will monitor progress made by the Royal Cornwall Hospitals NHS Trust and repeat the 15 Steps visit in 2024.

 “I can tell what kind of care my daughter is going to get within 15 steps of walking on to the ward.”

 “One main issue was signage.
-This was confusing and overwhelming and I remember this also from pregnancy.
-It’s unclear which units are which from the name, i.e Wheal Fortune, and there are unclear directions on how to get to the wards.”
+This was confusing and overwhelming.
+It’s unclear what units are from the name (Wheal Fortune), and there are unclear directions on how to get to the wards.”

 Get in touch